How can CKD affect my sexual health?

 Talk to your GP or kidney doctor about what type of contraception might suit you best as there are several different choices.

-Such as condoms are safe to use as contraceptives.
+- Barrier methods such as condoms are safe to use as contraceptives.
 The intrauterine device (IUD or coil) has also been shown to be safe in patients with CKD.

-Are safe and effective, even in women with high blood pressure.
+- Progesterone only contraceptives are safe and effective, even in women with high blood pressure.
 You can take these as pills (the 'mini-pill'), injections every three months, implants or an intrauterine device ('Mirena coil').
 Talk to your GP about these options.
 Like every medication they can have side effects, but can also be safe and effective forms of contraception.
 Women with late stage CKD or on dialysis are advised to avoid the injection as it can be associated with bone thinning and fractures, a side effect which is not seen with the pill, implant or Mirena coil.